Every 34 seconds, one person in the United States dies from cardiovascular disease.1

 What are the benefits of lipid particle testing at ARUP?

-• Extended refrigerated specimen stability (30 day stability for ARUP test code 2013715)
+• ARUP offers extended refrigerated specimen stability (30-day stability for ARUP test code 2013715).

-Lipid particle analysis testing may be to useful to guide therapy in appropriate high-risk patients with:
+Lipid particle analysis testing may be useful to guide therapy in appropriate high-risk patients with:

 • Type 2 diabetes mellitus